beeware/rubicon-objc/docs/tutorial/tutorial-1.rst

 argument is declared as being of type `NSURL *`; since `base` is an instance of NSURL, Rubicon can pass through this instance.

-Sometimes, an Objective-C method definition will use have the same keyword argument name twice.
+Sometimes, an Objective-C method definition will use the same keyword argument name twice.
 This is legal in Objective-C, but not in Python, as you can't repeat a keyword argument in a method call.
 In this case, you can use a "long form" of the method to explicitly invoke a descriptor by replacing